Carath\'eodory number of homogeneous convex cones: Applications to selfdual homogeneous convex cones and sparse spectrahedral cones

 Of course, isomorphic graphs describe linearly isomorphic sparse spectrahedral cones.

 So, a sparse spectrahedral cone $\mathsf{K} = \mathbb{S}^{n}_{++} \cap \mathbb{V}$, which can be described by a graph $G$ with edge set $E = \left\{\left\{i, j\right\}\ \middle|\ (i, j) \in \hat{E}\right\}$, is a homogeneous convex cone if the graph $G$ satisfies similar properties induced by \eqref{property:trivialperfectelimination} and \eqref{property:perfectelimination}.
 Simple undirected graphs with a suitable labelling of the vertices satisfying the property induced by \eqref{property:perfectelimination} are said to be chordal.
-These graphs are also characterized by not having $4$-cycles $C_{4}$ as induced subgraphs on four vertices.
+These graphs are also characterized by not having cycles $C_{k}$ of length $k \geq 4$ as induced subgraphs on $k$ vertices.
 Simple undirected graphs with a suitable labelling of the vertices satisfying, in addition, the property induced by \eqref{property:trivialperfectelimination} are said to be homogeneous chordal.
 These graphs are further characterized by not having $4$-paths $P_{4}$ as induced subgraphs on four vertices.
+This means that they are characterized by the absence of $P_{4}$ and $C_{4}$ as induced subgraphs because every induced cycle of length $k > 4$ necessarily contains an induced 4-path.
 For further details, see \cite[\S2 and \S3]{TunVan23}.